 Next thing that you need to understand about buffets or unlimited food proportions is that unlike regular restaurants, they will practice economies of scale.
 Practicing economies of scale means that they will prepare the food in bulk (high scale) which will lower their operational costs.
 As costs come down, expenses come down and profit is dependent on both revenue and expenses, goes up.

 3. Saving While Staffing

-Whether you are planning to run a promotion based on unlimited food format for a day or you are planning to run a restaurant based on it, one area where you will definitely save is staffing.
+Whether you are planning to run a promotion based on an unlimited food format for a day or you are planning to run a restaurant based on it, one area where you will definitely save is staffing.
 Every buffet is self-service.
 When in a restaurant, drinks are free they run on a self-service model.
 Even in promotional events, your unlimited food format will be self-service.
-In this model, the need of waiters is totally negated which means once again your expenses come down and so profits go up.
+In this model, the need for waiters is totally negated which means once again your expenses come down and so profits go up.

 3. Law of Diminishing Marginal Utility

 The basic parameter that unlimited food formats work on, is economics.
 Every decision is an economic decision and according to the standard economic model, when the price is constant people consume till they are satisfied.
 The satisfaction they derive from food is lowered after each bite until they reach level zero after which consumption is based on mere greed.
 This is called the Law of Diminishing Marginal Utility.

 Taking this into consideration, most people will eat only what they can handle, leaving you in profits.
 The loop that exists is that some people want to get their money’s worth and so will eat more than they can handle.
 While it is true that these people can end up costing you money, in the end when you come down to it, the damage these consumers will do is far less than the profit you will earn from others.
 Plus, because you are saving on so many expenses in the back end, very rarely does such a mentality in consumers even end up costing restaurants money.